 As part of my plan to have more adventures – even if I have to have them alone – I picked up a programme for the Edinburgh Jazz and Blues Festival.
 And I’ve marked some gigs I’m interested in attending.
 And I even added them to my calendar.
 Now, I just need to find the courage to actually go to the various shows on my own.

 Of course, I am a poor student living on a budget.
 And that means I can’t really afford to go to all of the shows I want to see.
 It also means that I have to pick my shows based on ticket price.
 But that means that I am going to try to see a couple of artists I might not ordinarily see.

 I’ve decided to only see shows that are included in the student standby listing.
 Those are shows that I can get tickets for just £5.
 But tickets are only available starting 30 minutes before the show.
 There is a risk that I won’t get a ticket, but there is a chance I will find my way into the venue at bargain-basement prices.

 I’m also going to take advantage of the two free events taking place the first weekend.
-There will be a Mardi Gras celebration on the Saturday followed by a carnival and parade on the Sunday.
-Both sound like fun events and I’m hoping the crowds will help me feel less awkward about being alone.
+There will be a Mardi Gras celebration on Saturday followed by a carnival and parade on Sunday.
+Both events sound like fun and I’m hoping the crowds will help me feel less awkward about being alone.

 Yes, I wish I had someone to go to the gigs with me.
 And maybe someone will join me for a show or two, which would be nice.
 But I have to realise that I am just Frances now; not Frances and.
 I also have to realise that if I want to meet someone to be my and, I have to get out of the house.
 It happened once, it could happen again.